Andy-0205/cs/README.md

 # cs
-This repo if for basic cs practice
+This repo is for basic cs practice